AvaloniaUI/AvaloniaUI.DeveloperTools/docs/advanced/options-reference.md

 ## DeveloperToolsOptions.LoggerCollector

-Defines collector which listens for logs to be displayed in `Developer Tools`.
+Defines a collector which listens for logs to be displayed in `Developer Tools`.

 By default, `Developer Tools` will listen only to Avalonia logs and display them in the [Logger tools](./tools/logs.md).